 Do you aspire to give a TED talk in 2022?
 Here’s some advice for you to consider- More than Public Speaking – What I learnt doing a TED talk

 Monetize a venture

-Katie Draznin of The Journey Within has set some big career goals that she wants to accomplish before she hits her 30th birthday.
+Katie Draznin of The Journey Within has set some big career goals that she wants to accomplish before she hits her birthday milestone.

 “I launched a travel blog with a personal twist this year and am working on monetizing it.
 I’d like to establish a following of 100,000 subscribers and generate an income of at least $5K a month.
 I have seminars and trainings lined up to help me get there.
 I want to be in a space where I get paid to travel.

 Event planning is a passion of mine – I am working with a money coach to launch it as a business, and to hold me accountable to my goals every day.
 There is no greater feeling than being able to bring someone else’s vision to life.”

 Ashley Mason, social media consultant at Dash of Social wants to launch a space for aspiring women entrepreneurs to grab resources to launch their business, chat with mentors in their field or industry, and connect with one another to solve similar problems and celebrate wins.
 She envisages an online community so that women all over the world have the ability to join in on the magic.